NYCPlanning/anex-summit-2024-demo-/README.md

     cd anex-summit-2024-demo
     ```

-2. Create python virtual environment named `.venv` either using the command below or using the VS Code command `Python: create environment`
+2. Create a python virtual environment named `.venv` either using the command below or using the VS Code command `Python: create environment`

     ```bash
     which python